Duchy of Löwenberg: History

 Bernard the Lightsome was the only ruler of the duchy of Lwowek.
 He was the youngest son of the Silesian prince Boleslaw II Rogatka and Hedwig, daughter of Henry I, Count of Anhalt.
-He became the ruler 3 years after his father died, in 1281 when Bernards' brother Bolko I the Strict partitioned the Duchy of Jawor and granted him western part of the duchy with its capital in Lwowek Slaski.
-The Duchy of Jawor and the duchy of Lwowek cooperated as brothers ruled in the two duchies.
-Bernard died unmarried and childless in 1286 and because of a lack of heirs the duchy of Lwowek was annexed and ruled by the Duchy of Jawor again by Bernard's brother Bolko I.
+He became the ruler 3 years after his father died, in 1281 when Bernards' brother Bolko I the Strict partitioned the Duchy of Jawor and granted him western part of the duchy with its capital in Lwówek Śląski.
+The Duchy of Jawor and the duchy of Lwówek cooperated as brothers ruled in the two duchies.
+Bernard died unmarried and childless in 1286 and because of a lack of heirs the duchy of Lwówek was annexed and ruled by the Duchy of Jawor again by Bernard's brother Bolko I.

 Castles

 There were several castles guarding the lands of the duchy.
-The most important were those located in Wlen, Gryfow and Lwowek.
+The most important were those located in Wleń, Gryfów and Lwówek.